mieweb/docs/content/functions/system-administration/data-migration/system-conversion.md

 The observations table stores discreet data related to an observation code (obs_code).
 The data defines where an observation appears in a WebChart system by relating the observation code to a patient (pat_id), the user who entered the observation (observer_id), when it was recorded (observed_datetime) and when it was revised (revision_number).
 Details in the observations table can override details stored on the observation_codes table, such as range, name, and units (obs_range, obs_name, obs_units).

 Observations are linked to users through the user ID (user_id).
-The users table stores information on providers and WebChart users.

-The translate table is used throughout WebChart for translations of all kinds, but is used specifically with observations to map an interface's own observation code to an obs_code in WebChart.
+The users table stores information on providers and users.
+The translate table is used throughout WebChart for translations of all kinds, but is used specifically with observations to map an interface's own observation code to an obs_code.

 Multiple observations can be created for a single module.
 Each observation is a module **component**, and uses the **handle**, **obs_name**, or **obs_code** to match the Data Mapping to Module Summary.